joelwembo/multi-tenant-saas-sam-serverless/README.md

 AWS SAM uses the popular open source bundler esbuild to perform these tasks.
 This does not perform type checking but you may use the tsc CLI to perform this task.
 Once you have built the TypeScript project, use the sam deploy command to deploy to the AWS Cloud.
 The following shows how this works.

-Navigate to the root of sam-app.
+Navigate to the root of multi-tenant-saas-sam-serverless-typescript.
 Run sam build.
 This command uses esbuild to transpile and package app.ts. sam build wizard sam build wizard